franik7/RegWave-Description/README.md

 1. Corporate firewalls block `huggingface.co` at the network level, breaking search on work computers
 2. A 30MB model download on every session is wasteful and slow on mobile

 **What it does:** Acts as a lightweight proxy — the browser sends a search query string to `/.netlify/functions/embed`, the function calls HuggingFace server-side, and returns the resulting vector to the browser.
 The browser then passes that vector directly to Supabase for the similarity search.
+The same function is also called by the n8n email digest workflow to embed subscriber themes.

 ```
 Browser: "insider trading" → /.netlify/functions/embed